prophets-of-tron/into-the-woods/DESIGN.md

 ## Game Overview

 ### Game Concept
-After having an office job for a few decades, you decided to start a new life.
-Wandering around in forests and meadows.
+After having an office job for a few decades, you decide to start a new life, wandering around in forests and meadows.

 ### Genre
 Exploration